 - Inform the course administrative team by emailing email@example.com

-- Review additional NHS guidance on receiving a positive test result
+- Review additional NHS guidance and UK government guidance on receiving a positive test result

 If you need support from Student Services, please either email firstname.lastname@example.org or call 01772 893020.
 If you need urgent support, please contact Security on 01772 892068 or via the SafeZone app.

 Yes.
 Uploading your proof of vaccination to the AUC Safe App ensures you are in compliance with AUC’s vaccine policy, but the Complio requirement is a separate process to help facilitate your compliance with our clinical partners’ vaccine policies and requirements.